In November of 2018, Michigan voters approved recreational marijuana use, while voters in Missouri and Utah approved marijuana for medical use.

 This means that federal courts still treat even a fist-time charge for the possession of marijuana as a Class A misdemeanor.

 This is especially important for individuals who are in the military, or who otherwise hold jobs at the federal level.

 Possession of Other Controlled Substances

-Normally, the penalties for the possession of a controlled substance include the suspension of your license, a fine, and possibly jail time.
+Normally, the penalties for the possession of a controlled substance in Virginia include the suspension of your license, a fine, and possibly jail time.

 These penalties generally remain the same regardless of whether or not it’s your first offense.

 However, first offenders may be eligible for deferred disposition programs that will make them eligible for probation rather than jail time.

 Additionally, carrying a firearm–even a licensed one–while in possession of a controlled substance will only add to any penalties.